-Los Angeles Financial Advisors Bob and Andrew Eddy are CERTIFIED FINANCIAL PLANNER™ certificants, and hold Chartered Financial Consultant® and Chartered Life Underwriter® designations.
-Andrew also holds the Accredited Investment Fiduciary® designation.
+Los Angeles Financial Advisor Andrew Eddy is a CERTIFIED FINANCIAL PLANNER™ certificant, and holds the Chartered Financial Consultant®, Chartered Life Underwriter®, and Accredited Investment Fiduciary® designations.

 As a client, why do I care about those letters after your names?

 Did you know that anyone can call themselves as a “financial advisor” or “wealth manager”?
 These are generic terms, and do not signify any securities licenses or designations or certifications.
 We feel strongly that spending time educating ourselves in our profession is important to provide exemplary service.
 Below are some details about each of the “letters” after our names.

 To attain the right to use the CFP® marks, an individual must satisfactorily fulfill the following requirements:

 - Education – Complete an advanced college-level course of study addressing the financial planning subject areas that CFP Board’s studies have determined as necessary for the competent and professional delivery of financial planning services, and attain a Bachelor’s Degree from a regionally accredited United States college or university (or its equivalent from a foreign university).
 CFP Board’s financial planning subject areas include insurance planning and risk management, employee benefits planning, investment planning, income tax planning, retirement planning, and estate planning;

 - Examination – Pass the comprehensive CFP® Certification Examination.
 The examination includes case studies and client scenarios designed to test one’s ability to correctly diagnose financial planning issues and apply one’s knowledge of financial planning to real world circumstances;

 - Experience – Complete at least three years of full-time financial planning-related experience (or the equivalent, measured as 2,000 hours per year); and